Learn About Tay-Sachs Disease

 Anyone can be a carrier of the Tay-Sachs gene.
 But, the disease is most common among people with Ashkenazi Jewish ancestry, where 1 in every 27 people carries the Tay-Sachs gene.

-Tay-Sachs is divided into infantile, juvenile, and adult forms, depending on the symptoms and when they first appear.
+Tay-Sachs disease is divided into infantile, juvenile, and adult forms, depending on the symptoms and when they first appear.
 Most people with Tay-Sachs have the infantile form.
 In this form, the nerve damage usually begins while the baby is still in the womb.
 Symptoms usually appear when the child is 3 to 6 months old.
 The disease tends to get worse very quickly, and the child usually dies by age 4 or 5.

 Late-onset Tay-Sachs disease, which affects adults, is very rare.